differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-16-router-upgrade-incident-review.md

 ## Background

-- My home network has a Synology RT2600ac router, with 3 mesh points (wired backhaul) called "Kitchen", "Office" and "Loft".
+- My home network has a Synology RT2600ac router, with 3 Synology MR2200ac mesh points (wired backhaul) called "Kitchen", "Office" and "Loft".
 - There are wired connections to various other points in the house: living room, bedrooms, etc.

 ## Timeline